 - work with progressive school leaders who have moved away from the traditional ‘grammar of schooling’

-- generate new and validated assessment tools
+- generate new and validated assessment tools for complex competencies

 - influence the development of new policy